boydjawun/ActiveDirectory-HomeLab-Setup/README.md

 ![image.png](images/image%206.png)

-- After partitioning the drive, allows the machine to restart and set Administrator Password
+- After partitioning the drive, allows the machine to restart and set an Administrator Password
 - Log in with Administrator password
-- Install VMware tools VM > Install VMware tools
+> May Have to install VMware tools
-    - Click Run setup.exe
-    - Select Complete setup type then Next >, then Install

 ### Locating NAT Adapter